adichiru/cloudformation-ansible-PoC/README.md

 Use Ansible to:
 - update the OS
 - install httpd (or whatever apache2 package is available for that linux distro)
-- configure systemd to starts apache automatically at boot time
+- configure the apache service to automatically start at boot time
-- configure apache to have the Documnent Root on the EBS volume
+- configure the attached EBS volume (partition table, filesystem, mount)
+- mount the EBS volume in the Document Root of Apache2
-- deploy website/index.html file in the DocumentRoot
+- deploy website/index.html file in the Document Root (basically, on the EBS volume)

-Questions to work on:
-1. Where do we make sure the EBS volume has a proper partition table and filesystem on it?
-2. Where do we make sure the EBS volume is mounted at boot time, BEFORE starting apache?